Scarecrow Contest and Reunion

 colorful mums, sunflowers, pecks of apples, fresh pressed cider, bundles

 of corn and sorghum molasses all surrounded by shocks of field corn

 and wagons of straw bales.

 A pumpkin patch, filled to the brim with bright orange jack-o-lanterns waiting to be carved, sits next to the woods down the farm’s lane.
-The Pumpkin Express Wagon pulled by a team of Belgian draft horses hauls eager kids to the patch where they pick their own pumpkin to take home for carving and roast marshmallows over an open camp fire.
+The Pumpkin Express Wagon pulled by an antique tractor hauls eager kids to the patch where they pick their own pumpkin to take home for carving and roast marshmallows over an open camp fire.